Desurabbits: 1 Ticket 4 Ramen

 On 24 September 2017 the group held a live concert at the Shinjuku Blaze music venue in Tokyo in aid of the "1 Ticket 4 Ramen" project, a fundraising event to help feed deprived children in the Philippines by donating 4 packets of instant ramen noodles for every ticket purchased.
-The name of the project was inspired by the group's love of ramen, which lead to the creation of their limited edition with ramen (ラーメン付き) singles released between 2014-2018 that saw the CDs shipped in packets of instant ramen noodles.
+The name of the project was inspired by the group's love of ramen, which lead to the creation of their limited edition with ramen (ラーメン付き) singles released between 2014 and 2018 that saw the CDs shipped in packets of instant ramen noodles.
 From the proceeds of the fundraiser, the group co-ordinated with a Philippines-based volunteer organisation to distribute 1,312 packets to children in Pandanon Island in central Visayas.
 During the trip Emi kept a video log of her time spent on the island, which also included a visit to a local elementary school where she performed songs for the students.